DS3-2025/HTP_linear_regression_Cavatica/README.md

 >  `/sbgenomics/output-files/`
 >  Any files or dirs copied to this location **will not be accessible until after the Data Studio instance is terminated**.
 >  Saving of these files upon termination ~~may~~ will take several minutes.
+>
+>* How to get sample metadata:
+>  Option 1:
+>  In your Cavatica project, go to the <ins>*Files*</ins> tab, select the appropriate files, then click '...'
+(More actions) and select 'Generate metadata manifest (CSV or TSV)'.
+A new manifest file containing metadata will appear in your files list.
+>
+>  Option 2:
+>  On the INCLUDE Data hub, once you have selected data files, click on the *Manifest* button on the <ins>*Data Files*</ins> tab: Select all files that you want to analyze, and download the resulting file.
+>  Next, go to the <ins>*Participants*</ins> tab: Select all Participants and click on the ** button, and download the resulting file.
+>  Finally, upload these files to your Cavatica project.